CHEM 100 Foundations of Chemistry (4)

 Selected topics in modern inorganic chemistry, such as bioinorganic chemistry, materials chemistry, and organometallic chemistry.
 The course surveys relevant primary literature.
-Topics may vary from year to year, and the course may be repeated for credit, depending upon the topic.
-Lecture, three hours.
 Prerequisite: CHEM 308.

 CHEM 412 Advanced Environmental Geochemistry (4)

 An examination of the chemical principles that determine how natural systems work and how anthropogenic activities can have an impact on the function of these systems.
 Topics include both fundamental chemical principles and case studies of particular environmental systems.
 Lecture, three hours.
-Prerequisite: CHEM 102 or CHEM 111 or CHEM 120 or CHEM 150.
+Prerequisite: CHEM 120 or CHEM 150.

 CHEM 417 Advanced Biochemistry (4)

 An exploration of contemporary issues in biochemistry based largely on primary literature.
 Topics such as the biosynthesis and mode of action of antibiotics, protein engineering, signal transduction, chemical carcinogenesis, and isotope effects in enzyme kinetics will be addressed in detail.
 Prerequisite: BIOL 306 or BIOL 307 or CHEM 316 or CHEM 306 or CHEM 307.

 This course examines the theory and praxis of molecular and macromolecular structure determination via spectroscopic and physical methods.
 Lecture, three hours.
 Prerequisite: CHEM 202.